bpptkg/komapy/README.md

 KomaPy is suitable for the following applications:

 * Building automated static chart figure
-* Embedding into a web application for generating pre-defined chart configuration
+* Embedding into a web application for generating predefined chart configuration
 * Quick data analysis and visualization
 * Data correlation and processing
 * Generating high quality chart for publication